Financial Assets

 Some examples of financial assets are: cash, stock (equity shares of a company), bonds, mutual funds and certificates of deposits, receivables, derivatives, commercial papers, stocks and other money and capital market instruments.
 They are tradable in a money or capital market such as Stock Exchanges, Financial institutions, etc.

-Learn more about Financial Assets
+Learn more about Financial Assets.

-More on investing: Alternative Investments, Asset Management, Break-even Point, BRIC Countries, Capital Structure, more...
+More on investing: Alternative Investments, Asset Management, Break-even Point, BRIC Countries, Capital Structure, more on investing...

-MBA Brief offers concise, yet precise definitions of concepts, methods and models as taught in a study Master of Business Administration.
+MBA Brief provides concise yet precise definitions of organizational concepts, management methods, and business models as taught in an MBA program.

-We like to keep things short, and provide links to learn more about your subject.
+We keep it short and provide links to high-quality websites where you can learn more about your topic.

 Add MBA Brief to your desktop / iPad

-© 2023 MBA Brief - Last updated: 30-5-2023 - Privacy | Terms
+© 2024 MBA Brief - Last updated: 22-10-2024 - Privacy | Terms